duckietown/duckietown-lx/object-detection/README.md

 Your submissions will be sent to the [`lx22-objdet`][challenge] challenge.

-## Grading criteria

-In order to pass, the submitted agent must:

-- Have a _survival time_ > 59 (it should basically never crash)
-- Have a _Traveled distance_ > 4

 You can verify the scores of your submissions on the [Challenge Leaderboard][leaderboard] after your submission is evaluated.

-Note that we reserve the right to change these thresholds in order to filter out unstable agents.

 [challenge]: https://challenges.duckietown.org/v4/humans/challenges/lx22-objdet
 [leaderboard]: https://challenges.duckietown.org/v4/humans/challenges/lx22-objdet/leaderboard